seanpm2001/Camera-privacy-specification/OldVersions/README/English/1/README.txt

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse the Additional cameras, Internet connnections, and virtual assistants section.</b></p></summary>

-The lid cannot contain additional cameras (a webcam on a webcam) or other tracking devices.
-The lid cannot integrate with "smart" software assistants/virtual assistants, including but not limited to:
+The lid cannot contain additional cameras (such as a webcam on a webcam, a webcam on the lid itself, etc.) or other [`tracking devices`](#Tracking-devices).
+The lid cannot integrate with [`"smart" software assistants/virtual assistants`](#Smart-software-assistants), including but not limited to:

 <table>
   <tr>